 Public demand for midwives continues to grow, with midwives currently involved in almost a quarter of the province’s pregnancies.
 In B.C., we have reached an all-time high in parents seeking midwifery care during pregnancy, birth and postpartum.
 And that demand has only increased during COVID.

 But midwives are the second lowest paid in the profession across the country.
 Registered midwives and family physicians provide the same primary maternity care, and yet they are excluded from provincial benefits such as health and disability, pension and parental leave.
 That’s on top of low pay and having to cover costs for medical supplies and office overhead out of our own pockets.
-This has now been made worse by the pandemic as they have received no assistance to offset costs associated with increased sanitation and physical distancing requirements, including the necessary move to virtual care.

-B.C.’s next government has the opportunity to address the inequities in our healthcare system and ensure the long-term availability of midwifery services for all British Columbians.
+It’s time to address the inequities in our healthcare system and ensure the long-term availability of midwifery services for all British Columbians.